What's Included with Membership?

 Download tabs, helpers, JamTracks and docs included with lessons.

-This course applies to all skill levels.. from the beginner player starting to discover modern fingerstyle techniques, to the seasoned veteran looking to add more dynamic and versatility to their craft.
-Mike will begin by building the foundation needed to tackle his hypnotic style, then challenge you with song excerpts, exercises and more.
+This course applies to the intermediate player looking to discover modern fingerstyle techniques and add more dynamics and versatility to their craft.
+Mike will begin by building the foundation needed to tackle his hypnotic style, then challenge you with song excerpts, exercises, and more.

 Mike Dawes introduces you to his inspirational course.
 He talks about what you will learn, and what you need to know.
 Buckle up and get ready for the ride.

 From fingernails to pickups, take a close look at the gear that helps Mike create his unique, beautiful sound.

 Time for a technique overview!
 Mike walks through the basics of Travis picking to set a good foundation for what's to come.

 Mike demonstrates travis picking over the 12-bar blues, a perfect context to get your fingers wrapped around this technique.

 Learn a lead accompaniment inspired by the late Jerry Reed.
 This travis picked lick works great over the 12-bar blues.

 Taking the parts learned in the last two lessons, Mike demonstrates them separately, then we overlay them to hear what they sound like together.

 DADGAD offers a great stepping stone out of standard tuning.
 Mike introduces scales and warm-ups to familiarize yourself